-Since $T$ is compressible in $S^3 - {\rm int}(N(L))$, $V$ has compressible boundary.
+Since $T$ is compressible in $S^3 - {\rm int}(N(L))$, $\partial V$ is compressible in $V$.
 Since $V$ has more than one toral boundary component, it is therefore reducible.
 When surgery on $M$ is performed along $K$, a reducible manifold $M_\circ$ is created.
 Let $V_\circ$ be the submanifold of $M_\circ$ that comes from $V$; so $V_\circ$ is obtained from $V$ by surgery along $K$.
-Since $M_\circ$ is reducible, we deduce that $\partial V_\circ$ is reducible or has compressible boundary.
+Since $M_\circ$ is reducible, we deduce that $V_\circ$ is reducible or has compressible boundary.
 Again because $V_\circ$ has more than one toral boundary component, it must be reducible.
-A theorem of Gordon and Luecke [11] then states that when an irreducible 3-manifold (in this case, $V - {\rm int}(N(K))$) with a toral boundary component is Dehn filled in two different ways to obtain reducible 3-manifolds (in this case, $V$ and $V_\circ$), the distance between the surgery slopes is one.
+A theorem of Gordon and Luecke [12] then states that when an irreducible 3-manifold (in this case, $V - {\rm int}(N(K))$) with a toral boundary component is Dehn filled in two different ways to obtain reducible 3-manifolds (in this case, $V$ and $V_\circ$), the distance between the surgery slopes is one.
 This contradicts our assumption that the distance of the tangle replacement is at least two.